lupyuen/lupyuen.github.io/src/touch2.md

 Earlier we saw that the [__LVGL Demo App__](https://lupyuen.github.io/articles/touch2#lvgl-calls-our-driver) runs OK because it uses polling.
 (Instead of interrupts)

-But let's consider an alternative interrupt setup...
+But let's consider an alternative setup (with too many interrupts)...

 ![Touch Panel triggers our Interrupt Handler Non-Stop](https://lupyuen.github.io/images/touch2-run2a.png)

-## Trigger Interrupts By Level
+## Too Many Interrupts

 _Why did we set the Interrupt Trigger to IRQ_TYPE_EDGE?_